cmyhre2/BitByBit/README.md

 - A clean, user-friendly interface with optional widgets for quick access. (maybe)

-Vision Statement:
+## Vision Statement:
-\nBuild a weather companion people trust — precise, local, and simple — that helps users make smarter day-to-day decisions and stay safe during severe conditions.
+Build a weather companion people trust — precise, local, and simple — that helps users make smarter day-to-day decisions and stay safe during severe conditions.
 We combine local sensors, ensemble models, and human-centered design to deliver timely guidance and actionable insights.